Intervals and Fartleks

 How to incorporate speedwork into your training

-As with all parts of a training plan, we need to consider what we are trying to achieve, what it will take to do so, and tailor that approach according to our circumstances.
-To illustrate this, let’s consider the example runners from our article on long runs.
+As with all parts of a training plan, you need to consider what you are trying to achieve, what it will take to do so, and tailor that approach according to your circumstances.
+To illustrate this, let’s consider the following example runners.

 Andrea – looking to run her first marathon

-This is an oversimplification, but the general principle is that if we’ve used the muscles in training, we’ll be better able to use them when racing.
-Andrea doesn’t need to do too much of it, as marathons are mostly slow twitch affairs, but one session a week with half a dozen short sprints up a gradual hill, with long ‘walk back down’ recoveries between sprints may be sufficient for her.
+Andrea doesn’t need to do too much speedwork, as marathons are mostly slow twitch affairs, but one session a week with half a dozen short sprints up a gradual hill, and long “walk-back” recoveries between sprints may be sufficient for her.
 A little bit of occasional fartlek work could help too.

-For a new runner like Balthazar, hill sprints can therefore be a great way to condition the body for running.
-A word of caution, however: the high intensity nature of sprinting can cause muscle strains and other problems if you’re not used to it or warmed up properly, so always ease into any sprinting session and take it easy or stop if something hurts.
+A word of caution, however: The high intensity nature of sprinting can cause muscle strains and other problems if you’re not used to it or warmed up properly, so always ease into any sprinting session and take it easy or stop if something hurts.

-Claudia – ultramarathoner training to run a fast mile
+Claudia – training to run a fast mile

-Claudia’s speedwork will look a little different.
-In addition to hill sprints for conditioning, she also needs to prepare herself for the challenge of running as fast as possible for a mile.
+Claudia’s speedwork will look a little different to Andrea and Baz’s.
+She needs to prepare herself for the challenge of running as fast as possible for a mile.
 This will require getting used to running at mile race pace.
 This is a hard pace to run at for an extended period of time, but Claudia will be able to build up the duration she can manage by running interval sessions.
-This is where you run at a hard pace for a set distance or time, stop or slow down to recover, then repeat the process.

 An example interval session progression

-Claudia wants to run the mile in around 6 minutes and is able to do her speedwork on a 400m long athletics track (a loop in the park would work too – a track isn’t essential – but it does make the maths easier for this example).
-With this in mind, her interval sessions over 7 weeks prior to tapering are as follows:
+Claudia is able to do her speedwork on a 400m long athletics track (a loop in the park would work too – a track isn’t essential – but it does make the maths easier for this example).
+With this in mind, her interval sessions over 7 weeks prior to tapering may be as follows:

-- 8 x 200m run at 6 minute mile pace, with 60 second recoveries (walking around to stay loose and letting her get her breath back);
+- 6 x 200m run at her target race pace, with 60 second recoveries (walking around to stay loose and letting her get her breath back);

 - 6 x 300m with 60 second recoveries;